LD4P/arm/modeling_recommendations/exhibitions.md

 > - **Domain:** Unspecified
 > - **Range:* ex:Arrangement
 > - **Inverse:** ex:isArrangementOf
-> - **Example:** For computer files, organization and arrangement information may be the file structure and sort sequence of a
+> - **Example:** For computer files, organization and arrangement information may be the file structure and
-                 file.
+                 sort sequence of a file.
 > - **Example:** For visual materials, this information may be how a collection is arranged.
-> - **Example:** For an individual book in an exhibition, the arrangement may be the page to which the book is opened for
+> - **Example:** For an individual book on display in an exhibition, the arrangement may be the page to which
-                 display.
+                 the book is opened for display.
 > - **Example:** For a scroll, the arrangement may be rolled or unrolled.
 > - **Note:** See recommendation to LC above.

 **ex:isArrangementOf (object property)**
 > - **Label:** is arrangement of
 > - **IRI:** TBD
-> - **Definition:** Relates information about the organization or arrangement of an object or collection of objects to that
+> - **Definition:** Relates information about the organization or arrangement of an object or collection of objects to
-                    object or collection.
+                    that object or collection.
 > - **Domain:** ex:Arrangement
 > - **Range:* Unspecified
 > - **Inverse:** ex:hasArrangement
-> - **Example:** For computer files, organization and arrangement information may be the file structure and sort sequence of a
+> - **Example:** For computer files, organization and arrangement information may be the file structure and
-                 file.
+                 sort sequence of a file.
 > - **Example:** For visual materials, this information may be how a collection is arranged.
-> - **Example:** For an individual book in an exhibition, the arrangement may be the page to which the book is opened for
+> - **Example:** For an individual book on display in an exhibition, the arrangement may be the page to which
-                 display.
+                 the book is opened for display.
 > - **Example:** For a scroll, the arrangement may be rolled or unrolled.
 > - **Note:** See recommendation to LC above.

 **ex:hasExhibition (object property)**
 > - **Label:** has exhibition
 > - **IRI:** TBD
-> - **Definition:** Relates an Item to the Exhibition resource representing the relationship between the Item and an
+> - **Definition:** Relates an item to the Exhibition resource representing the relationship between the item and an
                     ExhibitionEvent.
 > - **Domain:** Unspecified
 > - **Range:* ex:Exhibition